Private Cloud 101 for Law Firms

 How Private Cloud Works: The Virtual Desktop

-A Virtual Desktop is a desktop, like the Windows or Apple desktop you log into and use at home and work.
-Typically, your Virtual Desktop will have the software that you need every day, like Microsoft Word, Excel, Outlook, along with your law practice management software, accounting software, even your document management software.
+Resembling the familiar Windows or Apple desktop you use at home or work, your Virtual Desktop is home to software integral to your everyday operations.
+This typically includes Microsoft Word, Excel, Outlook, your law practice management software, accounting software, and document management software.

-The Virtual Desktop makes your law firm’s software, which is otherwise only available from your work computer or while connected to your office’s servers, available from any computer in the world.
+What’s great is that a Virtual Desktop is powerful enough to make your law firm’s software, earlier restrained by the limits of your work computer or office servers, now universally accessible from any computer in the world.

-In a Virtual Desktop environment, very few, if any, applications are actually installed on your local computer.
+In a Virtual Desktop environment, very few, if any, applications need to be installed on your local computer.
 Often, the only icon on your local desktop is a shortcut to log into your Virtual Desktop.

-Virtual Desktops also mean that you no longer have to install, update and maintain each of your applications on every computer within your firm.
-Instead, your Cloud Service Provider simply keeps all software updated for you.
+Virtual Desktops are a game-changer in eliminating the need to install, update, and maintain your applications on every computer within your firm.
+Instead, your Cloud Service Provider takes over this task, ensuring all your software stays up-to-date.

 Private Cloud Demonstrated